-I was in my late 30’s and under tremendous stress.
+I was in my late thirties and under tremendous stress.
 My Dad had just passed, we relocated cross country, and my son was newly diagnosed with Autism when my body seemed to literally short wire on me.
-Meanwhile, I went to the doctor several times and they ran many tests, but nothing seemed to help.
+I went to the doctors several times and they ran many tests, but they couldn’t seem to find a single thing that could help me.
 Who would have ever thought this could have all been happening because I was gluten intolerant?

 A few of my symptoms

 I suffered from debilitating migraines, horrendous acid reflux, brain fog, and severe arthritis pain in my neck, back, knees, and hands.
 I experienced random hot and cold flashes and dizzy spells throughout the day and had strange bumps on my arms that looked like pimples.
 Of all the symptoms, the extreme exhaustion was the least bearable, because I could barely endure a day of being a mom.
 I had pretty much accepted all of this as my new norm.
 After all, my doctor seemed to have a permanent diagnosis for each one of the symptoms.

 I should have known I was gluten intolerant way back when…

 Thinking back, these symptoms started when I was in my teens.
 I remember being very self-conscious about wearing my strapless prom dress because of my chicken skin and bumps on my arms.
 I recall having a bottle of Maalox on my desk at work and doing a shot of it before I had to speak with someone, so the pain in my throat would temporarily subside and I could focus on the conversation.
 Interestingly, I seemed to feel my best when I was on a high protein diet and I have a sneaking suspicion it wasn’t because of the high protein but because of the lack of carbs which meant very low to no gluten.